Sandra Ziolkowski, PhD, MSc, BSc

 3 units (fi 6)(VAR, 0-0-6)

 Under the direction of a faculty member, students conduct an empirical research project culminating in the Honors Thesis.
-Prerequisite: PSYCH 399.
-Restricted to, and required of, fourth-year students in the Arts Honors psychology program.
+Note: Must be taken twice in the second year in the Honors program.
+In the second year in the Honors Program students must formally present the results of their thesis research.
+This is typically done at the annual Honors Psychology Conference.
+Other public venues can fulfill this requirement, with approval by the Honors advisor.
+Prerequisite: PSYCH 399 and a committed Thesis Supervisor.
+Restricted to, and required of, students in their second year in the Arts Honors Psychology program.
 [Faculty of Arts]

 01:00 - 01:00